 There are many different marketing techniques you can use to promote your business, service or a particular product, some of which are more advanced and sophisticated than others.
-However, it is often the most simple and straightforward that are the most effective – such as exhibiting at a trade show or business event.
+However, it is often the most simple and straightforward that is the most effective – such as exhibiting at a trade show or business event.

 So what are the benefits of exhibiting?